Best time to visit Colombia

 Preparations for the spectacle start in mid-January, ahead of festivities that see the city’s streets transformed into a giant party.

-Expect colourful costumes and all kinds of music performances, from salsa and cumbia to vallenato and African drumming, with everything kicked off by traditional parades like the “Battle of the Flowers” and “Dance of the Caiman”.
+Expect colorful costumes and all kinds of music performances, from salsa and cumbia to vallenato and African drumming, with everything kicked off by traditional parades like the “Battle of the Flowers” and “Dance of the Caiman”.

 At the same time, the Caribbean coast is warm and mostly dry in February, with fewer crowds than in December and January.
 As a result, it’s a great month to combine the carnival with a wider exploration of the region.